egovernments/DIVOC/docs/index.md

 See [DIVOC FAQs](faqs.md) for getting answers to most asked questions.

-Visit https://github.com/bharat-dpi/DIVOC for access to the software and all these documentations as source.
+Visit [DIVOC Repo](https://github.com/bharat-dpi/DIVOC) for access to the software and all these documentations as source.